New Castle Medical Malpractice Lawyers

 What Is the Statute of Limitations for Medical Malpractice in New Castle, PA?

 A statute of limitations is a legal deadline for filing a claim.
 Criminal and civil law both have statutes of limitations.
 Pennsylvania’s statute of limitations (Statutes of Pennsylvania Section 5524) on medical malpractice claims is two years from the date of the malpractice event.
 If you do not discover your injuries until after the date of the actual act, however, the clock will not start ticking until the date of injury discovery or diagnosis.

 There is a second statute of limitations in place in Pennsylvania known as the statute of repose.
 The statute of repose gives patients up to seven years from the alleged act of medical malpractice to file a related lawsuit.
 If you do not file your lawsuit within this time, you may lose the right to seek compensation, even if it takes you longer than seven years to discover your injury.
 It is important to discuss your statute of limitations with a medical malpractice lawyer in New Castle to avoid missing your time limit.

-Patients in Western Pennsylvania who have suffered physical pain, emotional distress, additional medical bills, or has been faced with a wrongful death can sue for these and any other damages resulting from malpractice.
-The medical malpractice attorneys at Dallas W. Hartman, P.C. have experience handling complex medical malpractice cases in New Castle and throughout Lawrence County, so reach out to us at 1-800-777-4081 to schedule a free consultation.
-You can also visit us online for more information about our firm and the cases we have handled in the past.
+Patients in Western Pennsylvania who have suffered physical pain, emotional distress, additional medical bills, or have been faced with a wrongful death can sue for these and any other damages resulting from malpractice.
+The Pennsylvania medical malpractice attorneys at Dallas W. Hartman, P.C. have experience handling complex medical malpractice cases in New Castle and throughout Lawrence County, so call our law office at 1-800-777-4081 to schedule a free consultation.
+You can also contact us online for more information about our firm and the cases we have handled in the past.